rodpcastro/rodpcastro.github.io/content/posts/0012_fem_truss/index.md

 ---
 date: '2025-09-28'
-draft: true
+draft: false
 title: 'Introducing Finite Element Method concepts with Julia'
 author: 'Rodrigo Castro'
 summary: 'The Julia programming Language is used to introduce basic concepts in Finite Element Methods by solving a two-dimensional truss problem.'
-tags: ['Julia', 'Finite Element Method', 'Ftool']
+tags: ['Julia', 'Finite Element Method']
 ---

 ## Introduction
 The objective of this article is to present some introductory concepts in Finite Element Methods by solving a two-dimensional truss problem.
 The inspiration of this post is the first chapter of the book *A First Course in Finite Elements* by *Jacob Fish and Ted Belytschko*.
-The [Julia] programming language is used to implement the algorithm suggested by the book, and the results are complemented with those obtained by [Ftool], a software for structural analysis of trusses.
+The [Julia] programming language is used to implement the algorithm suggested by the book, and the results are complemented with those obtained by [Ftool], a software for structural analysis.

 ## Methods
-This topic starts with the construction of the truss stiffness matrix and its implementation in Julia.
-Next, the treatment of boundary conditions and the solutions for nodal displacements and forces are presented.
-Finally, The truss to be evaluated is defined.
+This topic starts with the construction of the element and truss stiffness matrices and its implementation in Julia.
+Next, the treatment of boundary conditions and the solution for nodal displacements and forces are presented.
+Finally, The truss to be evaluated as an example is defined.

 ### Bar element
-The following image displays a bar element configuration with two nodes, their displacements and the forces acting on them.
+The following image displays the configuration for a bar element and its two nodes, their displacements and the forces acting on them.

 {{< figure src="images/bar_element.svg" alt="element" align="center" >}}

 The local stiffness matrix $\mathbf{K}^e$ relates nodal forces and nodal displacements for the element $e$ in the global coordinate system $xy$ as

 $$\eq{
-\mathbf{F}^e = \mathbf{K}^e \mathbf{d}^e
+\mathbf{F}^e = \mathbf{K}^e \mathbf{d}^e,
 }$$

 where